Jyllinge: Churches

 Jyllinge has two churches.
 The medieval Jyllinge Church built around 1100, making it one of the oldest in Denmark.
 The original Tomanesque church was expanded with the short tower and the porch during the Late Gothic period.
 The modern Church of the Holy Cross was completed in 2008 to a design by Jan Søndergaards of KHR Arkitekter.
 It is built in GRP composite.

 Other facilities

 Jyllinge has two primary schools, Jyllinge School and Baunehøj School.
 Jyllingecentret is a small shopping centre.

+The handball club HØJ Elite plays in the top Danish league on both the women's and men's side.